 If you want to avoid the tourist crowds it is very easy in Japan, you only need to get off the Golden Route (From Tokyo through Matsumoto, Takayama, Kanazawa to Kyoto/Osaka/Hiroshima) and you will often be one of the few foreign tourists there.
 But even on the Golden Route, it is possible to include sights that don’t see much tourist traffic while still being very interesting.
 If that is what you are looking for, a private guide would come in handy.

 The lack of tourists over the last few years gave us the unique opportunity to take our time to optimize our Japan tour packages.
-We didn’t only improve and update our well-loved city tours that were already popular with tourists before the crisis hit, we also set out to create beautiful Japan package tours for less-traveled regions.
+We didn’t only improve and update our well-loved city tours that were already popular with tourists before the crisis hit, we also set out to create beautiful Japan package tours for.
 We also lowered the maximum number of participants per group tour to mitigate any kind of infection risk, and to enhance our participants’ tour experience.

 Your Japan Tour